22 FAQs people ask about how to build relationships with the media

 Include all the necessary information, including any high-resolution images.
 Offer a phone call or meeting to discuss your story further.

-7. When's the best time to put out some news?
+7. When's the best time to release my news to a jounalist?

 Think about the lead time of the publications you want to be featured in.
 For example, online articles can be uploaded almost instantly, that same day or later in the week.
 Weekly publications tend to plan their content a week or two in advance.
 Monthly publications, such as glossy magazines, often plan three to five months in advance.
 When is the ideal time for your story to appear?